This article was written by Chris Teeling and edited by Scott Hollenbeck.

 During the month of May, Ford began a gradual transition to the C9ZA-9600-C air cleaner shown here.

 Build sheets indicate that Mustangs produced in mid-May could have either the -A or -C units.
 Those built during the last week of May and later received the -C. The introduction date almost certainly varied depending on supplies and production at each of the assembly plants.

 The -C revision included a horseshoe shaped clip spot welded to the cover as shown here.

 This -C air cleaner top still retains its original vacuum motor dated 6-68.

 When the cover was placed on top of the base, the "U" shaped slot in the clip fit over the air cleaner breather tube elbow and prevented the top from rotating due to engine/road vibration.

 Image courtesy of Royce Peterson

-The last version of the air cleaner top may or may not have been installed on 1968 1/2 Mustangs.
-This type of air cleaner top is normally found on 1969 Torinos and Cyclones with ram air.
+The last version of the air cleaner top is normally found on 1969 Ford Torinos and Mercury Cyclones with ram air.
 The modifications were extensive and not all are noticeable without looking carefully.
 It appears that the die used to stamp the top cover was changed to eliminate the stretch marks noticeable on both sides of the -A cover in the flat area beside the flapper opening.
 This change reshaped the entire opening for the flapper door.
 The door area was rounded and more draft angle was added to the sides.